ilarsf/aarc_lts/for-learners/learning-journey/session-3.md

     </div>
 </div>

 Welcome to your third Learn to Scull session!
-This guide will help you understand what to expect as you develop effective leg drive and power application while learning navigation principles.
+This guide will help you understand what to expect as you develop effective leg drive and power application while learning steering principles.

 <div class="tab-container">
     <div class="tab-nav">